apacheignite/documentation/sql/jdbc-driver.md

   "title": "JDBC Connection"
 }
 [/block]
-Ignite is shipped with JDBC driver that allows you to retrieve distributed data from cache using standard SQL queries and JDBC API.
+Ignite is shipped with a JDBC driver that allows you to retrieve distributed data from caches using standard SQL queries and the JDBC API.

-In Ignite, JDBC connection URL has the following pattern:
+In Ignite, the JDBC connection URL has the following pattern:
 [block:code]
 {
   "codes": [